OverviewClick to Open

 Madrid is the heart of Spain.
 The capital city sits at the center of the Iberian Peninsula, and it’s known to set national trends.
 More than a rich cultural heritage site boasting world-renowned art museums, Madrid is a lively, artistic metropolis with a variety of food, tapas bars, dance shows, opera, concerts, parks, jazz clubs, soccer matches, ethnic neighborhoods, and contemporary theater and cinema performances – all ready for you to explore.

-Job placement, pre-departure assistance, online pre-departure course, in-country orientation, intensive language classes, cultural and professional development activities
+Job placement, pre-departure assistance, an online pre-departure course, 4 day in-country orientation, intensive language classes, cultural activities.

-Temporary stay with host family, guidance in finding permanent housing, visa assistance, iNext international insurance with 24-hour worldwide assistance, and support from the CIEE office in Madrid
+Temporary stay with host family, visa application guidance, iNext international insurance, 24-hour support from CIEE staff, resources for finding housing.

 Job DescriptionClick to Open